 In the normal course of business, the Company enters into assumed and outwards reinsurance contracts with certain of its AXA XL Affiliates.
-During the year ended December 31, 2021, these contracts resulted in reported net premiums written, reported net losses incurred and reported net acquisition costs incurred with these affiliates, or their subsidiaries, which are included within the Consolidated Statements of Income, as summarized below.
+During the years ended December 31, 2022 and 2021, these contracts resulted in reported net premiums written, reported net losses incurred and reported net acquisition costs incurred with these affiliates, or their subsidiaries, which are included within the Consolidated Statements of Income, as summarized below.

-(US Dollars in thousands) December 31, 2021 (a) Reported net premiums written 1,033,701 Reported net losses incurred (636,546) Reported net acquisition costs incurred (345,669)
+(US Dollars in thousands) December 31, 2022 December 31, 2021 Reported net premiums written (1,101,812) 1,033,701 Reported net losses incurred 369,356 (636,546) Reported net acquisition costs incurred 75,436 (345,669)